 Initial phase monitoring

-Given the absence of symptoms and the slow progression of chronic lymphocytic leukemia, and taking into account the fact that the therapy could cause significant undesirable effects (side effects), treatment in the initial stages would not bring any benefit; medical visits and blood tests performed they are regularly considered sufficient until the disease worsens.
+Given the absence of symptoms and the slow progression of chronic lymphocytic leukemia, and taking into account the fact that the therapy could cause significant undesirable effects (side effects), treatment in the initial stages would not bring any benefit; medical examinations and blood tests performed they are regularly considered sufficient until the disease worsens.

 Chemotherapy - Advanced stage